ImageMagick/Usage-Markdown/quantize/index.md

 The slower the accumulation of error, the more spread out those white pixels are and the more, out-of-place, they appear.

 **The best solution** is to switch to some other image format that does not have a limited color table.
-For example convert your GIF format image to PNG.
+For example, convert your GIF format image to PNG.
 This will avoid the need for color quantization (reduction) and hence the need to dither the reduced colors.

 The next solution is to replace the use of E-dither with some other dithering method, that 'localizes' any errors, such as [Ordered Dithering](#ordered-dither).